This article briefly outlines the basic steps necessary to install and run Memgraph on Windows with the Windows Subsystem for Linux.

 Before you proceed with the installation guide make sure that you have:

-- Downloaded the latest Memgraph Debian Package which can be found here.
+- Downloaded the latest Memgraph Ubuntu package which can be found here.

-After downloading Memgraph as a Debian package and starting your Debian/Ubuntu application, install Memgraph by running the following command in the Debian terminal:
+2. After downloading the Memgraph Ubuntu package, install Memgraph by running the following command in the terminal:

 sudo dpkg -i /mnt/<drive>/Users/<windows username>/Downloads/memgraph_<version>.deb